aesthetic-suite/framework/docs/create-system.md

 # Create a design system

-Aesthetic itself isn't a design system, instead, it provides a design system "layer", in which a company or individual can create and manage a design system for their project.
+Aesthetic itself isn't a design system, instead, it provides a design system "builder", in which a company or individual can create and manage a design system for their project.
 To create a design system, run the following command in your project root.